Code of Conduct

 - All academic oriented appeals will be filed with the Provost.

-- Non-academic oriented appeals will be filed with the Vice President of Student Affairs.
+- Non-academic oriented appeals will be filed with the Associate Provost, Academic and Student Affairs.

 - A subsequent appeal may be made in writing within fourteen (14) calendar days of the first level appeal hearing date to the College President.
 The decision of the College President shall be final.